Students will discover Mexican culture, crafts, and cuisine with hands-on projects.

 Step 3: Brainstorm words students may want to use when writing about Mexico.

-Step 4: As a group, use the computer connected to the large-screen TV or projector to learn more about Mexico using the Internet.
+Step 4: As a group, use the computer connected to the projector or large-screen TV to search for more information about Mexico on the Internet.
 Try using National Geographic's Find People and Places: Mexico activity.

 Step 5: Have the students write a page for a class book that you will call Look What We Learned About Mexico.
 Bind the pages into a book.